cps0191/bmx-programs/README.md

 Basenet2 A GUI implimentation of a GNET framework with error trapping on the comunications to deal with drop out.
 VikV2d0Pc The Viking game writen using Basenet2.
 Basenet3 A GUI implimentation of a GNET framework with error trapping and port settings for port forwarding.
 VikV3d0Pc The Viking game writen using Basenet3.
-(Vik1.jpg is a screenshot and is not needed for the game.)
+(Vik1.jpg is a screenshot of the game.)
 TriTac The game of Tri Tactics writen using Basxenet3.
-(TriPic.jpg is a screenshot and is not needed for the game.)
+(TriPic.jpg is a screenshot of the game.)
 BaseNet4 Final version, for NET/Lan multiplayer games.
 Supporting both Mac and Pc.